IndaPlus25/task-6-yea/README.md

 any of the exercises.

 ### Github Task:
-You must complete the following exercises (n.b 5th Edition only here, but the exercise texts can be found further down):
+You must complete the following exercises.
+Note that exercises that have different numbering in the 6th edition have been marked.

 - 4.48 - 4.52
 - 4.56 - 4.59
-- 4.73 - 4.78
+- 4.73 - 4.78 (7.13 - 7.18 in 6th ed)

 Please commit any written answers to the "docs" folder, and commit any Java code developed to the "code" folder of your KTH Github repo.
 Remember to push to KTH